ELECTRIC VEHICLES

 Currently available EVs have a shorter range per charge than most conventional vehicles have per tank of gas.
 EV manufacturers typically target a minimum range of 100 miles.
 According to the U.S. Department of Transportation’s Federal Highway Administration, 100 miles is sufficient for more than 90% of all house- hold vehicle trips in the United States.

-Light-duty HEV, PHEV, and EV models are currently available from a number of auto manufacturers, with additional models expected to be released in coming years.
+Light-duty HEV, PHEV, and EV models are currently available from many auto manufacturers, with new models continuously being released as EVs adoption increases.
 There are also a variety of medium and heavy-duty options available.
 For up-to-date information on available vehicle models, refer to the Alternative Fuels and Advanced Vehicles Data Center’s (AFDC) Electric Vehicle Availability page:

 www.afdc.energy.gov/afdc/vehicles/electric_availability.html and www.FuelEconomy.gov.